wprig/wprig/README.md

 ### Enabling HTTPS
 In order to enable HTTPS with BrowserSync, you must supply a valid certificate and key with the Subject Alternative Name of `localhost`.
 Common Name has been deprecated since 2000 ([details](https://www.chromestatus.com/features/4981025180483584)).

 WP Rig can generate a key and certificate valid for `localhost` for you with the command `npm run generate-ssl-cert`.
-The key and certificate will be saved as `BrowserSync/wp-rig-browser-sync.key` and `BrowserSync/wp-rig-browser-sync.crt` in the WP Rig theme directory.
+The key and certificates will be saved as `BrowserSync/wp-rig-browser-sync-key.key`, `BrowserSync/wp-rig-browser-sync-root-cert.crt` and `BrowserSync/wp-rig-browser-sync-cert.crt` in the WP Rig theme directory.

-To use the generated key and certificate across multiple projects copy `BrowserSync/wp-rig-browser-sync.key` and `BrowserSync/wp-rig-browser-sync.crt` in the WP Rig theme directory to a global location, such as your home directory, uncomment and update the `keyPath` and `certPath` values in `dev/config/themeConfig.js` with the absolute paths for the key and certificate.
+To use the generated key and certificate across multiple projects copy `BrowserSync/wp-rig-browser-sync-key.key`, `BrowserSync/wp-rig-browser-sync-root-cert.crt` and `BrowserSync/wp-rig-browser-sync-cert.crt` in the WP Rig theme directory to a global location, such as your home directory, uncomment and update the `keyPath` and `certPath` values in `dev/config/themeConfig.js` with the absolute paths for the key and certificate.

 Then in future WP Rig projects you can simply set `https` to `true` and uncomment and update `keyPath` and `certPath` in `dev/config/themeConfig.js` with the paths of your existing key and certificate files rather than generating new ones for each project.
+Note that the certificate must be signed with an accompanying CA certificate and both certificates need to be trusted.

-If you leave `keyPath` and `certPath` commented out then the default paths of `BrowserSync/wp-rig-browser-sync.key` and `BrowserSync/wp-rig-browser-sync.crt` in the WP Rig theme directory will be used.
+If you leave `keyPath` and `certPath` commented out then the default paths of `BrowserSync/wp-rig-browser-sync-key.key` and `BrowserSync/wp-rig-browser-sync-cert.crt` in the WP Rig theme directory will be used.
 Once you have a key and certificate update `https` to `true` in `dev/config/themeConfig.js`.

-In addition, to disable SSL certificate warnings in the browser you will need to trust the certificate.
+In addition, to disable SSL certificate warnings in the browser you will need to trust the certificate and CA certificate.

     * For macOS
         1. Open Keychain Access
-        2. Drag the certificate file onto KeyChain access
+        2. Drag the certificate files, which if using `npm run generate-ssl-cert` to generate the certifcates are saved to `BrowserSync/wp-rig-browser-sync-cert.crt` and `BrowserSync/wp-rig-browser-sync-root-cert.crt`, onto KeyChain access
-        3. Double click on the new `WP Rig` certificate in the list
+        3. Double click on one of the new `WP Rig` certificate in the list
         4. Expand the `trust` menu
         5. Change the `When using this certificate:` setting to `Always Trust`
         6. Close the certificate dialogue.
 You may be prompted for your computer password to save the setting
+        7. Repeat steps 3 through 6 for the other certificate

 Note that these steps only need to be done once for each key and certificate.
-The generated key and certificate expire after 5 years, at which point you will need to generate new ones and follow the steps above again.
+The generated key and certificates expire after 5 years, at which point you will need to generate new ones and follow the steps above again.

 ### gulp
 WP Rig uses a [Gulp 4](https://gulpjs.com/) build process to generate and optimize the code for the theme.
 All development is done in the `/dev` folder and Gulp preprocesses, transpiles, and compiles the files into the root folder.
 The root folder files become the active theme.
 WordPress ignores anything in the `/dev` folder.